When do Babies Develop Fingerprints? How Are Fingerprints Formed?

 6 months in the fetus is about 12-inches in size and its fingerprints and footprints are fully developed.
 The ridges on a fetus’s fingertips have formed three main patterns.
-They are categorized as arches, loops, and whorls, with numerous patterns in between.
+They are identified as arches, loops, and whorls, with numerous patterns in between.
 These patterns are found on the fingertips, palms, and soles and primarily used to grasp objects.

 Ridge patterns share two common characteristics found in every fingerprint; ridge end and bifurcation.
 The sequences of ridge end and bifurcation characteristics are different in every single fingerprint.
 A ridge end consists of a ridge that ends abruptly.
 Bifurcation is created by a single ridge that forks in two and continues on as separate ridges.
 These ridges may be characterized as a genetic roadmap for the predisposition of certain diseases.
 So far, researchers have found that people with diabetes that a much higher ridge count than those with normal glucose tolerance.